sf219/sfweb/misc.md

 comments: false
 ---
 <div align="justify">
 Here I will drop some pages and facts I have found interesting.
+Most of them are resources that make my life easier.
+Others, tools I wish someone had told me about before.
 Ideally, I would like it to become a curated list of relevant resources available on the internet.
 Let's see how it works in practice.

 <h3> Research </h3>